bitterjug/munger/README.rst

 This is my project to build an automatic data munger with a web based interface.

-- Install and run RethinkBD_
+- Install and run RethinkDB_

 .. _RethinkDB: http://rethinkdb.com/